samyuktajayaram-stack/Technology-Design-Foundations/README.md

 # Week 12 - Fabrication
 _Thursday, 11/20/2025 - Thursday, 11/27/2025_

 For fabrication for this week, we began by brainstorming ideas for the clearance head and also the flexible, gripping body of the bot.
 For the clearance mechanism, we wanted something that was modular, i.e. we could hve multiple head attachements for various different blockage needs.
 We sketched out a few ideas, and then I decided to tackle this.
 I began by first creating the motor mounting bit, that would help attach it to the head of the motor.
 The bit was to have a set screw threaded hole so we could have a tight fit again the small motor head.
 After I had CAD modelled this, I sent it to print to test the fit on the motor.
-The first iteration was did not fit, and was too tight, so I made changes and reprinted.
+The first iteration did not fit, and was too tight, so I made changes and reprinted.
 The second iteration fit great!
 Here is a photo of that -

 <img width="365" height="467" alt="Screenshot 2025-12-12 at 8 17 12 AM" src="https://github.com/user-attachments/assets/6bbd226f-6dbb-49cc-b0f7-c1144eae99a0" />